inferless/Zephyr-7B-Streaming/README.md

 #### Create a custom runtime

-To get started with importing the template for the streaming create a Custom runtime with the 'inferless-runtime-config.yaml'
+To get started with importing the template for the streaming create a Custom runtime with the 'inferless-runtime-config.yaml' also use cuda_version as **12.4.1**
 Define  IS_STREAMING_OUTPUT in the **input\_schema.py**

 ```python